stephenslab/ipynb-website/README.md

 # Simple data science website using Jupyter notebooks

-This repository is an adaptable template for publishing websites from [Jupyter interactive notebooks](https://jupyter.org).
+This repository is an adaptable framework for publishing websites from [Jupyter interactive notebooks](https://jupyter.org).

 *Please clone and adapt this repository for your own project.*